ElektraInitiative/libelektra/doc/decisions/header_include.md

 ## Implications

 - All installed headers (and only those) must be put into `src/include/elektra`.
+- To enfore the restrictions on the path in an `#include ""`, we will use a simple `grep`-based script that runs as a test case and as an early part of the CI (like e.g., the formatting check).
 - There must not be any `#include <internal/...>`s anywhere within `src/include/elektra`.
+  This will be enforced by the same `grep`-based script as the paths in `#include ""`.

 ## Related Decisions